raifowler/bloc-assignments/abstract-problem-solving.md

 > In our "Say Hi" example, if the Say Hi part of the program never runs, how would you narrow down the problem?

+A: Isolate the problem by working backwards from "Say Hi" to the previous step, and continuing with each step until you locate where the program functioned properly.
+At that point you know that between the step working properly, and the next step is where your problem lies.

 > What would the roadmap for narrowing down the Say Hi problem look like?

+A:
+Step 1: \[User Name Input\]
+Step 2: \[User Button Click\]
+Step 3: \[Say Hi\]

+Start at Step 3, go back to Step 2, then to Step 1, until you identify where the problem began.
+Implement a fix, then test again, and repeat until your program works from Step 1 all the way through to Step 3.

 > Create a problem-solving example using a roadmap and the process of elimination for narrowing down issues of your own.
 You already use this skill daily.
 Break down and explain a problem you solve in your everyday life.